nurpais/snowcat-docs/src/pages/docs/get-started.md

 description: Welcome to SnowcatCloud!
 Your pipeline is now ready to run; congratulations!
 ---

 Welcome to SnowcatCloud!
-Your pipeline is now ready to run; congratulations!
+Your pipeline is now ready to run; congratulations! {% .lead %}

 Let's start by getting familiar with the data that will soon be getting to your data warehouse.